jakelashbrook/dragonsdelightcafe/README.md

         - The colour scheme for the website will be an offshade of white (#fafafa), a dark shade of grey (#323232) and a light brown (#daa520) to bring in the idenity of the business and their colour scheme within the building.
   - **Typography:**
-        - The font for the website will be "Noto Sans JP" and the logo font will be "Just Another Hand".
+        - The font for the website will be "Noto Sans JP" and the logo and the food and drink menu heading font will be "Just Another Hand".

   - **Imagery:**
         - Imagery will be used frequently in the site to catch the users attention and entice them to sample